Robertboy18/Personal-Website/README.md

-**My personal website using netlify and Jekyll**
+**Personal website using Netlify and Jekyll**

-The klise Theme has been used and if you want to use it as your own do fork this repo and deploy it on Netlify.
+The Klise Theme has been used and if you want to use it as your own do fork this repo and deploy it on Netlify.
 <hr>
 <img src = "https://data.whicdn.com/images/327014997/original.jpg?t=1550766960">